-• Excluding the Nulhegan Basin Divisions, refuge lands are closed to night hunting.
-Hunters are allowed on refuge lands from 11⁄2-hour before sunrise to 11⁄2-hour after sunset.
-Appendix A - Hunting Compatibility Determination A-10

-- We prohibit shooting from, over, or within 25 feet of the traveled portion of any road that is accessible to motor vehicles, with the exception of a permanently disabled hunter with the proper state and refuge issued special use permit. - Tree stands, blinds and other hunting equipment must be removed from the refuge within 72 hours after the regulated hunting season has ended. - We allow the use of dogs consistent with State regulations, except hunters using more than two dogs must possess a Special Use Permit (FWS Form 3-1383-G) issued by the refuge manager. - We will allow training of dogs following state regulations from August 1 through the last Saturday in September during daylight hours, if the trainer possesses a Special Use Permit (FWS Form 3-1383-G) issued by the refuge manager. - At the Putney Mountain Unit, we allow the use of dogs only for hunting ruffed grouse.
+- Excluding the Nulhegan Basin Divisions, refuge lands are closed to night hunting.
+Hunters are allowed on refuge lands from 11⁄2-hour before sunrise to 11⁄2-hour after sunset. - We prohibit shooting from, over, or within 25 feet of the traveled portion of any road that is accessible to motor vehicles, with the exception of a permanently disabled hunter with the proper state and refuge issued special use permit. - Tree stands, blinds and other hunting equipment must be removed from the refuge within 72 hours after the regulated hunting season has ended.

+We will allow training of dogs following state regulations from August 1 through the last Saturday in September during daylight hours.

+• At the Putney Mountain Unit, we allow the use of dogs only for hunting American woodcock, turkey (fall season), gray squirrel and ruffed grouse.